1965-66 Baseball Team

 Head Coach Craig Johnson, Assistant Coach Jerry Skaife

-The 1978-79 Men’s Basketball team, coached by Craig Johnson and assistant coach Jerry Skaife has been selected for the CCS Hall of Fame.
+The 1978-79 Men’s Basketball team, coached by Craig Johnson and assistant coach Jerry Skaife, has been selected for the CCS Hall of Fame.
 This outstanding team finished second in the Eastern Region with a 6-4 record on their way to qualifying for the NWAACC Championships.
 During the regular season they served notice to the rest of the NWAACC that they were a potent force when they picked up their second straight home victory over perennial national power, College of Southern Idaho.
 In the opening game of the NWAACC tournament, they beat a solid Grays Harbor team by a tight 59-57 score.
 They defeated Everett 70-60 to advance to the title game.
-In the championship game they met the host Walla Walla team where they lost a close 61-55 contest to take the runner-up spot in the NWAACC tournament.
-The 1978-79 team was led by NWAACC First Team All-Tournament and NWAACC Most Valuable Player Ron Maben, and First Team All-Tournament selection Welton Jordan.
+In the championship game they met the host Walla Walla team where they lost a close 61-55 contest to take the runner-up spot in the NWAACC Tournament.
+The 1978-79 team finished with a 19-10 record and was led by NWAACC First Team All-Tournament and NWAACC Most Valuable Player Ron Maben, and First Team All-Tournament selection Welton Jordan.
 The 1978-79 Hall of Fame roster also included Jeff Robinson, Bob Minarik, Steve Ferrette, Guy Therien, Len East, Don Black, Gene Diamond, Ralph Davis, Mike Huff and Rob Fairbanks.

 1978-79 Men’s Cross Country Team